jasper07/cap-sflight-devops/README-advanced-pipeline.md

 [wdi5](https://ui5-community.github.io/wdi5/#/) is designed to run cross-platform end-to-end tests on a UI5 application, with selectors compatible to OPA5.

 * **Automated Testing:** wdi5 test run in a pipeline, ensures that the application works as expected in different environments and devices.
-* **Early Bug Detection:** By catching bugs and issues early , you can reduce the cost and effort required to fix them compared to finding them in later stages.
+* **Early Bug Detection:** By catching bugs and issues early, you can reduce the cost and effort required to fix them compared to finding them in later stages.
 * **Parallel Execution** wdi5 supports parallel test execution, allowing you to run tests concurrently on multiple browser instances, which significantly reduces testing time and speeds up your CI/CD pipeline.

 Some really good instructions for [Using the test library with SAP Build Workzone, standard edition](https://ui5-community.github.io/wdi5/#/fe-testlib?id=using-the-test-library-with-sap-build-workzone-standard-edition) with the latest version of wdi5.

 ![wdi5Edge_Chrome.gif](azure-pipelines/docs/WDI5_Workzone_Edge_Chrome.gif)
-Above shows the wdi5 tests runninng parrallel on both Edge and Chrome.
+Above shows the wdi5 tests running parallel both in Edge and Chrome browsers at same time.

 To write wdi5 [test code](azure-pipelines/e2e/webapp/test/e2e/Journey.test.js) is very similar to how you write Opa5 integration test code.
 ```javascript